 Getting to South Tyrol, Italy is relatively easy even though the region does not have a major international airport.
 The closest major airport is located in Innsbruck, Austria an hour north of South Tyrol.

 Nearby major cities where we’ve found the best airfare deals include Munich, Milan and Venice.
 From each of these cities, it takes under 3 hours to reach South Tyrol.
 Other major cities nearby include Salzburg (2.5 hours), Zurich (4 hours) and Verona (1.5 hours).

 After landing you can make the trip to South Tyrol by car, train or shuttle bus.
 Regardless of your starting point, the journey is pleasant and scenic.
-We recommend renting a car.
-The freedom to hop around South Tyrol at your own pace is ideal.
+Our travel resource guides provide step-by-step directions on using any of these transportation options.